jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 **Information about overall KiwiSaver scheme that must be provided**

 ### 40 Commissioner must supply information pack
-(1) The Commissioner must supply to each employer the number of information packs that the Commissioner reasonably believes will be a sufficient number to enable the employer to meet the employer's obligations to supply information packs under this Act.
+(1) The Commissioner must initially supply to each employer the number of information packs that the Commissioner reasonably believes will be a sufficient number to enable the employer to meet the employer's obligations to supply information packs under this Act.
-(2) The Commissioner must also supply 1 or more information packs, on request, to any person who so requests.
+(2) The Commissioner must also supply 1 or more information packs, on any reasonable request, to any person who so requests.

 ### 41 What information pack must contain
 Every information pack supplied by the Commissioner under this subpart must contain—